noawe-boi/NoahsObsidianSync/English Practice Writing Wlildlife Stimulus.md

-Red hot ashes and embers
+Red hot ashes and embers filled the air and the breath of